Kautenja/UIBankPayoutFlow/README.md

 ### Prerequisites

-UIStripeCustomPayoutFlow is both dependency managed and distributed using [Carthage][], the decentralized package manager for iOS frameworks.
+UIBankPayoutFlow is both dependency managed and distributed using [Carthage][], the decentralized package manager for iOS frameworks.
 Ensure you have Carthage installed by running